-PAN also provides the following services to its membership and the HIV and HCV sectors in BC:
+We provide the following services to our members and the HIV and HCV sectors in BC:

 - Evaluation capacity building – works to build tools and learning opportunities for people and organizations who want to learn more about evaluation.